 Low-carb fats and sauces – the best and the worst

-There are tons of great options for adding more fat to your diet, but there are also some not-so-good ones.
+There are tons of great options for adding more fat or sauces to your diet, but there are also some not-so-good ones.
 For more details, please check out this visual guide.
 The lower-carb options are to the left:

 Mustard vs. ketchup

 Should a low-carber choose mustard or ketchup?

-Please note that store-bought BBQ sauce is loaded with sugar.
-Those glazed ribs may look nice, but there’s quite a load of sugar on them.
-Remove to stay low carb.
-Or decide to eat anyway, knowing what you’re doing.
+Please note that store-bought BBQ sauce is often loaded with sugar.
+Those glazed ribs may look nice, but there’s likely quite a load of sugar on them.
+Remove the sauce to stay low carb.
+Or decide to eat anyway, with full knowledge of what you’re doing.